edublancas/help-mx/README.md

-## Mexico needs your help

-![lasa](lasa.jpeg)

 In September 9 and September 19, two earthquakes hit Mexico leaving thousands of victims.
 Mexican students in NYC are raising funds for several organizations that are assisting in relief tasks.
 There are many easy ways to donate:

+![lasa](lasa.jpeg)

 ### Donate via Venmo